mivuzu/rv32i-v1/README.md

        make load # or make flash

-   You may also run this command alone without running `make bitstream` first.
+   You may also run this command alone without running `make bitstream` first, as it will also build the bitstream.

 4) If all went well the 8 configurable LEDs on the board should be turned off.
 The board is now ready to load and execute programs.